Oluwafemi Oladejo

-Oluwafemi "Femi" Oladejo (born September 20, 2003) is an American professional football linebacker for the Tennessee Titans of the National Football League (NFL).
+Oluwafemi "Femi" Moses Oladejo (born September 20, 2003) is an American professional football defensive end for the Tennessee Titans of the National Football League (NFL).
 He played college football for the California Golden Bears and UCLA Bruins.
 Oladejo was selected by the Titans in the second round of the 2025 NFL draft.

 Early life

-Oladejo was born on September 20, 2003, in the Sacramento, California, area. attended Cosumnes Oaks High School in Elk Grove, California.
-He was rated as a three-star recruit and committed to play college football for the California Golden Bears over other schools such as Arizona and Colorado.
+Oladejo was born on September 20, 2003, in Sacramento, California.
+His parents split when he was nine years old, when he would move to Texas with his father, Rotimi Oladejo, spending most of his childhood in Houston, before eventually moving back to Elk Grove, California with his mother.
+He attended Cosumnes Oaks High School in Elk Grove and was rated as a three-star recruit and committed to play college football for the California Golden Bears over other schools such as Arizona and Colorado.

 College career

 California

 In two seasons with the Golden Bears in 2021 and 2022, Oladejo appeared in 21 games, where he totaled 129 tackles with eight being for a loss, a sack, a pass deflection, an interception, a fumble recovery, and a forced fumble.
 He entered his name into the NCAA transfer portal.